Pulleys

 weight up.
 If you want to lift something that weighs 100kg, you have

-the weight 1m into the air, you have to pull the rope a total
+the weight 1m into the air, you have to pull the loose end of the rope a total

 distance of 1m at the other end.

-Suppose you have two wheels and two ropes, arranged as in the figure below.
+Suppose you have two wheels and a rope looped around them, as in the figure below.

-The 100kg weight is now supported by two ropes instead of one
+The 100kg mass (1000 newton weight) is now effectively supported by two sections of the same rope

-(ignoring the loose end of the rope you're pulling with), so
+(the two strands on the left) instead of just one (ignoring the loose end of the rope you're pulling with),

-you can lift it by pulling with a force of just 50kg—half as much!
+and this means you can lift it by pulling with a force of just 500 newtons—half as much!

-That's why we say a pulley with two wheels and ropes gives a
+That's why we say a pulley with two wheels, and the rope wrapped around it

 Mechanical advantage is a measurement of how much a simple